Norton Secure VPN Reviews& Product Details

 It now checks all of those boxes and adds a unique twist to mobile with its capacity to detect harmful Wi-Fi networks.
 We’ve given the updated Norton Secure a higher score because it’s a rare VPN from a prominent name in antivirus that seems to give standalone VPNs a run for their money.

 Norton Secure VPN is a legitimate challenger rather than a low-cost alternative, but it still has room for improvement.
 For example, it doesn’t have the kind of third-party certification of smaller companies’ privacy rules.
 It also lacks user-configurable multi-hop connections included in our top VPNs.

 Is Norton a good VPN?

 Norton Secure VPN is a safe VPN with fast speeds suitable for basic online activities such as web browsing, Netflix watching, and gaming.
-It incorporates industry-standard security features such as 256-bit AES encryption and a kill switch and additional features such as an ad blocker, split tunneling, Wi-Fi security, and Tor support.
+It incorporates industry-standard security features such as 256-bit AES encryption, a kill switch, and additional features such as an ad blocker, split tunneling, Wi-Fi security, and Tor support.